-Effective upon the City Council's adoption of this MOU, employees pursuing a Bachelor of Arts degree or higher in a job-related field at an accredited college or university, shall be eligible for tuition reimbursement of up to seven hundred fifty dollars (\$750) per fiscal year.
+Regular employees pursing a Bachelor of Arts degree or higher in a job related field at an accredited college or university shall be eligible for tuition reimbursement of up to \$650.00 per fiscal year.
 In addition, Management shall have the discretion to approve reimbursement for job-related coursework not associated with a degree program.

 Upon presentation of receipts and grade cards, employees will be reimbursed for the actual costs of tuition, books, lab fees, or other student expenses.
 Parking fees are not reimbursable under this provision.

-Eligibility for tuition reimbursement shall be in accordance with Section 4.10 of the City of Pasadena's Manual of Rules, Practices and Procedures.
+Eligibility for tuition reimbursement shall be in accordance with Section 4.10 - Tuition Reimbursement of the City of Pasadena's Manual of Personnel Rules, Practices and Procedures.